-- The remote consent process (e.g., applications to be used, how consent signatures will be obtained) needs to be described in either the original protocol or an amended protocol that is approved by the IRB. - Sample text is included in the Investigator Guidance Document and this presentation. - Note: The sample statements will need to be customized into paragraphs for the specific study

-- When approved by the IRB, obtaining and documenting written informed consent in these instances must involve a process that includes one or more parts of the consent (or assent) process remotely: - -a) consent (or assent) discussion, and/or - -b) electronic consent (or assent) signatures.
+- 1. The remote consent process (e.g., applications to be used, how consent signatures will be obtained) needs to be described in either the original protocol or an amended protocol that is approved by the IRB. - When approved by the IRB, obtaining and documenting written informed consent in these instances must involve a process that includes one or more parts of the consent (or assent) process remotely: a) consent (or assent) discussion, and/or b) electronic consent (or assent) signatures.